06 – Tessera Sanitaria (Medical Insurance)

 - Before you leave the counter, make sure you are given:

-- a printout of your Tessera Sanitaria, which is valid for all legal purposes, as the original card of which will reach you by mail after a few days;
+- a printout of your Tessera Sanitaria, which is valid for all legal purposes, as the original card of which will reach you by mail after a few days; and

 USING THE TESSERA SANITARIA

-- You need to renew every January.
-Note that sometimes the card expiry is up to five or more years from the present.
+- Note that sometimes the card expiry is up to five or more years from the present.
 This only means that they do not have to replace the card; but it does not mean that your insurance is still valid.
-THE VALIDITY OF YOUR INSURANCE IS INDICATED BY THE DATE ON YOUR LATEST CEDOLINO, NOT BY THE DATE ON THE CARD.
+THE VALIDITY OF YOUR INSURANCE IS INDICATED BY THE DATE ON YOUR LATEST LIBRETTO, NOT BY THE DATE ON THE CARD.
 The card’s later date simply means that when you renew come January, you will not be given a new card, since your old card is still useful (even though your health care insurance benefits ended last December 31).

 - If you need to have a check up, go to the doctor you indicated.
 For simple complaints, this doctor will give you a prescription.
 Buy your medicines from any pharmacy, showing your Tessera Sanitaria and the doctor’s prescription, which entitles you to discounted prices.

 - If your sickness requires some examinations (blood test, x-ray, ultrasound, etc.) or operation, your “medico di famiglia” will give you a prescription for the tests, and may refer you to a specialist doctor.
 He will inform you where you can set the appointment and have the tests done.
 You will be charged a “ticket”, that is, a co-payment, of around €31 per test or visit to the Doctor.
 But the amount saved (compared with paying for these procedures without the Tessera Sanitaria) will be much more that the cost of the Tessera Sanitaria itself.

 - If your situation is urgent, you will be scheduled for follow up within a few days.
 If your situation is not urgent, you might have to wait long for your schedule, as it means that there are others with graver illnesses than yours.
 In the latter case, you might have to wait weeks or even months.
 An alternative would be to go to a private clinic (but affiliated or “convenzionata” with the government system) to be checked earlier, at discounted prices.